shihkster1015/Em-Kevin-Pinnacle-Studio/docs/Create-A-Movie.md

 ### Adjust Duration
 {: .text-gamma }

-1. To adjust the duration of an audio/video clip, simply **right-click** your media file on the track to reveal an options menu.
+1. **Right-click** your media file on the track to reveal a contextual menu.

 2. **Click** [Duration] to open the *Adjust Duration* window.